-US space agency NASA does not intend to rename its much-awaited James Webb Space Telescope, despite controversy over its name, according to media reports.
+According to media reports, US space agency NASA does not intend to rename its much-awaited James Webb Space Telescope, despite controversy over its name.

-The $10 billion telescopes, scheduled to launch on December 18, is a technological marvel.
-Webb will be the largest, most powerful, and complex space telescope ever built and launched into space.
+The $10 billion telescopes, scheduled to launch on December 18, are a technological marvel.
+Webb will be the largest, most powerful, and most complex space telescope ever built and launched into space.

 Touted as the successor to the iconic Hubble Space Telescope, it aims to fundamentally alter our understanding of the universe.